Modi taunts Congress; says 'black magic cannot end your bad days' | Politics

 The Congress protested against price rise by wearing black clothes in Parliament and outside as part of a nationwide protest on August 5.

-''Some people think wearing black cloths can ward off their pessimism and negativity but they don't know that they can resort to any such tactics but can't win back people's confidence,'' he said.
+''Some people think wearing black clothes can ward off their pessimism and negativity but they don't know that they can resort to any such tactics but can't win back people's confidence,'' he said.

 In an apparent reference to the Congress, Modi also said that ''black magic cannot end your bad days''.